A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: Case Studies

-We want to obtain the smallest achievable $\rho$, and solve the respective LMIs of \cref{thm:tracking:sector} and \cref{thm:tracking:variational} via a bisection on $\rho$ for increasing values of $L_\mathrm{nom}$ and different values of $\bar{\nu}$.
-Note that $\bar{\nu}_{\max} = \frac{1}{5}L_\mathrm{nom}$.
-We use a linear Lyapuov matrix parametrization $P(\theta) = P_0 + P_1 \theta$, with $P_0$ and $P_1$ being the decision variables of the SDP.
+Let us first investigate the smallest achievable convergence rate $\rho$ in dependence of the algorithm, the choice of IQC, and the rate bound $\bar{\nu}$.
+We run a bisection on $\rho$ by solving the respective LMIs of \cref{thm:tracking:sector} and \cref{thm:tracking:variational}.
+We use a linear Lyapunov matrix parametrization $P(\theta) = P_0 + P_1 \theta$, with $P_0$ and $P_1$ being among the decision variables of the SDP.
 We note that our results did not improve further upon choosing a higher polynomial order.
-The LMIs are solved with a gridding approach \cite{pfifer} using the \texttt{python} package \texttt{cvxpy} \cite{cvxpy} with solver \texttt{MOSEK}\footnote{The open-source implementation for all numerical examples presented in this paper can be accessed at: \faGithub\ \href{https://github.com/col-tasas/2024-tvopt-algorithm-analysis}{\texttt{https://github.com/col-tasas/2024-tvopt-algorithm-analysis}}.}.
+The LMIs are solved with a gridding approach \cite{pfifer} using \texttt{cvxpy} \cite{cvxpy} with solver \texttt{MOSEK}\footnote{The open-source implementation for all numerical examples presented in this paper can be accessed at: \faGithub\ \href{https://github.com/col-tasas/2024-tvopt-algorithm-analysis}{\texttt{https://github.com/col-tasas/2024-tvopt-algorithm-analysis}}.}.